Three Tiers of Severity

 2

-"Are traces okay?"
 Some guests with mild allergies can tolerate traces (e.g. "may contain" warnings).
-Anaphylactic guests usually cannot.
 This affects which dishes are safe.
+Always ask — never assume, even for anaphylactic guests.

 3